-Evidence about the value of the backroom retreat comes from researchers at University of Edinburgh, University of Sydney, and UNSW Business School and concerns a category of frontline employee especially likely to provoke temper tantrums—parking enforcement officers.
+Evidence about the value of the backroom journey comes from researchers at University of Edinburgh, University of Sydney, and UNSW Business School and concerns a category of frontline employee especially likely to provoke temper tantrums—parking enforcement officers.

 After enduring an angry offender, the officer could immediately move on to the next enforcement situation or could take a short break.
 The problem with the first alternative is that the officer is likely still agitated, so the quality of professional service is impaired.
 Another way of looking at this is that maintaining courtesy toward consumers requires energy, and energy is depleted by handling incivility.
 Bad feelings also have been shown to spill over into rudeness toward coworkers.